Adam Frank, B.A., M.Phil.

 A final principle that I have about teaching is that, whenever possible, I try to know at least twice as much about a question as the question requires.
 Although my job is to be able to simply answer each question I'm asked, having that fuller understanding often makes answers clearer, cleaner, and prepares me for any off-the-cuff questions that a student might have.

-As of 2018 I have also devoted every Monday morning to travelling to the Fishkill Corrections Facility where I teach inmates Math and Computer Science.
+As of 2018 I have also devoted a day each week when I teach inmates Math and Computer Science at correctional facilities.
 This volunteer work is made possible by the Bard Prison Initiative, through which inmates have the opportunity to earn a degree from Bard University and prepare for a career once they have served out their sentence.
+Please visit the BPI website to learn more and consider making a donation.

 I'm listed on Yelp here: